nfxbeats/FIRE-NFX-V2/README.md

 Please leave me feedback/bug reports on one of the following:
 * [/r/warbeats subreddit](https://reddit.com/r/warbeats/) (preferred)
 * [Official FL Studio MIDI Scripting Forum Thread](https://forum.image-line.com/viewtopic.php?f=1994&t=284003)

+## *Credits*
+Much of this work was helped along by the following:
+* Miguel Guthridge, aka HDSQ in the forums.
+His [FL Studio API Stubs](https://github.com/MiguelGuthridge/FL-Studio-API-Stubs) have been invaluable to me while developing.
+He's also a powerhouse of help in the forums and even has his own FL script - [Universal Controller Script](https://github.com/MiguelGuthridge/Universal-Controller-Script) - that supports several devices.
+* Anyone who gave me some honest and sccurate feedback - you guys help tremendously with ideas and bugs, thank you.
+* The author of the original AKAI Fire python script - I don't know who it is specifically (Miro?).
+Thank for the great code to learn from..